-In Tuesday’s epic blog post, Anil cited a somewhat surprising development from a recent Politico article: the falling cost of Medicare’s spending per patient.
+In our last epic post, our CEO Anil cited a somewhat surprising development from a recent Politico article: the falling cost of Medicare’s spending per patient.

 Politico actually has an entire section devoted to the future of Medicare that explores where America’s largest single purchaser of health care could be headed next as the older population in the U.S. surges (I highly recommend reading through it).
 In that special report is another fantastic piece about digital health data by Arthur Allen, who notes that “a full third of Medicare’s budget is spent on the sickest 5 percent of patients, and that 5 percent absorbs half the spending of Medicaid.”
 Better coordination of care for the sickest patients is key to cutting back on spending, a point that Allen touches on in the article.

 It makes sense that keeping better track of a chronic patient’s health data could lead to better management of the care they ultimately receive, preventing repeated procedures that help drive up costs “with each hospital admission or ER visit.”
 But as I’ve come to learn, often times these superfluous tests are in the best interest of the hospital itself (as they can bill accordingly), so there’s no guarantee that access to the patient’s health history will prevent excess spending.
 That oversight must come from the payers, who can better incentivize these institutions by removing pay-per-procedure reimbursement and switching to “risk-sharing arrangements that prioritize outcomes. “